Arnold Diffusion in Multi-Dimensional Convex Billiards: Introduction

 Let $\Gamma$ be a real-analytic, closed, and strictly convex hypersurface of $\mathbb{R}^d$ where $d \geq 3$.
 The billiard map takes a point $x \in \Gamma$ and an inward pointing velocity vector $v$ of norm $1$ and follows the straight line in the direction of $v$ until the next point of intersection with $\Gamma$.
 At this point, say $\bar{x}$, the velocity vector transforms according to the optical law of reflection: the angle of reflection $\bar{\alpha}$ equals the angle of incidence $\bar{\beta}$ (see Figure \ref{figure_billiardmap}).

 It is known as a general principle that the dynamics of the billiard map in the limit as the angle of reflection goes to 0 is determined by the geodesic flow on $\Gamma$.
 We formulate and prove this statement rigorously (see Section \ref{sec_nearboundary}).
 Recall the geodesic flow takes a point $x \in \Gamma$ and a tangent vector $u \in T_x \Gamma$ and follows the uniquely defined geodesic $x (t)$ with $x(0) = x$ and $\dot{x}(0) = u$.
-We make the following assumptions on the geodesic flow on $\Gamma$: \begin{enumerate}[{[}{A}1{]}] \item There is a hyperbolic closed geodesic $\gamma$; \item There is a transverse homoclinic geodesic $\xi$ to $\gamma$. \end{enumerate} It is well-known that these conditions are $C^2$-open in terms of the Hamiltonian function, and in our case the Hamiltonian depends on the curvature of the hypersurface (i.e. the second derivative).
+We make the following assumptions on the geodesic flow on $\Gamma$: \begin{enumerate}[{[}{A}1{]}] \item There is a hyperbolic closed geodesic $\gamma$; \item There is a transverse homoclinic geodesic $\xi$ to $\gamma$. \end{enumerate} Condition [A2] means that the stable and unstable manifolds of the hyperbolic closed geodesic $\gamma$ intersect transversely, and the geodesic $\xi$ represents an orbit of the geodesic flow lying in their intersection.
+It is well-known that these conditions are $C^2$-open in terms of the Hamiltonian function, and in our case the Hamiltonian depends on the curvature of the hypersurface (i.e. the second derivative).
 Therefore the set of hypersurfaces satisfying these assumptions is $C^4$-open.
 In particular the set $\V$ of hypersurfaces of $\mathbb{R}^d$ for which these assumptions hold is open in the space of all real-analytic, closed, and strictly convex hypersurfaces of $\mathbb{R}^d$, equipped with the real-analytic topology (see Section \ref{sec_results} for definitions).
+Moreover, the fact that $\V$ is nonempty follows from results of \cite{clarke2019generic}.
 Our main theorem is as follows:

 \begin{theorem*} For a generic billiard domain in $\V$, there are trajectories of the billiard map such that $\alpha_n \to 0$ as $n \to \infty$ where $\{ \alpha_n \}_{n \in \mathbb{N}}$ denotes the corresponding sequence of angles of reflection. \end{theorem*}